 - You are a perfectionist.
 Doing things the perfect way, without any errors and mistakes, drives you.
 However, you forget that to err is human.
-Learning from your mistakes is the essence of growth and maturity, which will highlight your individuality and authenticity.
+Learning from your mistakes is the essence of personal growth and maturity, which will highlight your individuality and authenticity.

 - You are afraid to voice your opinions.
 The only thing that matters to you is if you are accepted and loved by society.
 You are terrified of confrontation while sharing your thoughts and views.

 Do the above pointers remind you of yourself?
-Trying to fit into the societal norms overweighs the happiness and satisfaction that we get from acting on our free will.
-It represses you to an extent where you are afraid to pursue what you want in life (1).
+Trying to fit into societal norms overweighs the happiness and satisfaction that we get from acting on our free will.
+It represses you to an extent that you are afraid to pursue what you want in life (1).

 However, nothing should stop you from becoming the best version of yourself.
 So, let’s find out how we can embrace positivity and growth in our life instead of stewing in doubt and insecurity.